AaltoSciComp/scicomp-docs/triton/apps/fmriprep.rst

     # Example running in an interactive session
     ssh triton.aalto.fi
-    sinteractive --time=24:00:00 --mem=20G # you might need more memory or time depending on the size module load singularity-fmriprep/latest
+    sinteractive --time=24:00:00 --mem=20G # you might need more memory or time depending on the size module use /share/apps/singularity-ci/fgci-centos7-singularity/modules/common/
+    module load singularity-fmriprep
     singularity_wrapper exec fmriprep <path-to-bids> <path-to-your-derivatives-folder> -w <path-to-your-scratch-temporary-folder> participant --participant-label 01 --use-aroma --fs-no-reconall --fs-license-file /scratch/shareddata/set1/freesurfer/license.txt

-This might give the exit error *"OSError: handle is closed"*, this is a python thing, see https://neurostars.org/t/fmriprep-error-oserror-handle-is-closed/4030.
-The general rule is that if the reports are generated, then everything is done with the preprocessing.

 If you want to parallelyze things you can write a script that cycles through each subject labels and queues SBATCH jobs for each subject (it can be an array job or a series of serial jobs).
 It is important you tune your memory and time requirements before processing many subjects at once.
+It is important to create a dedicated temporary scratch folder for each subject

 ===============
 POST-processing